joycelingu/depanalysis/README.md

-# twitter
+# Depression Detection on Social Media

-Analyzes opinions of Twitter users on certain trends and topics using Naive Bayes Classifier
+Aims to predict early signs of depression by analyzing Twitter posts using text mining